utsav-akhaury/Data-driven-Astronomy/README.md

 # Data-driven-Astronomy

-My work for the MOOC on Data-driven Astronomy
+Exercises for the course on Data-driven Astronomy offered by the University of Sydney on Coursera (https://www.coursera.org/learn/data-driven-astronomy)